 For ISK1700 (approx. £10) you can explore the complex of buildings and inter-connected homes, all insulated from the elements from the traditional method of lining the walls and roof with living turf.
 There are working buildings and living quarters, which were once home to a community of the farmer, his family and farmworkers.
 There’s also a café and a very pretty church nearby.

 If, like me, you get claustrophobic in small spaces, you might prefer the stunning views from the farm outside.
 From its elevated position, you look out across farmlands towards the moody mountains of the Trollaskagi peninsula (which is my next recommendation!).

 3. Take the road less driven on Trollaskagi peninsula

 If you’re short on time and driving the Ring Road in a hurry, you might not have time for this north Iceland attraction – but that would be a shame.
 I loved taking this remote detour off route 1 and doing something a little different, with far, far fewer other tourists to share the experience with.

 The Trollaskagi peninsula is not the northern-most tip of Iceland, but it is a stunning part of Iceland to drive: the road hugs the mountainside, circling around snow-capped peaks and craggy coastline.

-At the northern tip is an orange lighthouse with breath-taking views (and quite a steep gravel road down to it).
+At the northern tip is an orange lighthouse with breathtaking views (and quite a steep gravel road down to it, which was tricky in a camper van).
 I’ve read you can see whales from here, but I wasn’t so lucky.
 Nevertheless, it was a lovely spot: I was amazed at the stillness of the sea.
 And the steepness of the mountains descending into rocky beaches.